dipander91/Sentia/README.md

-## To Do: Create a deployment script, using ruby, to generate a json template that contails the below:
+## To Do: Create a deployment script, using ruby, to generate a json template that contains the below:

 1. A VPC with three subnets.
 The VPC should have an IP-range of /16, the subnets /20.
 2. A security group for the VPC.